 Access® Tile has developed technology that is higher performing at a much lower cost.
 Our Radius Curve and Replaceable Cast in Place ADA truncated domes, as well as wayfinding tiles, may be permanently installed in any new wet set concrete construction.
 These detectable warning tiles are the most cost-effective ADA tile solution, providing a smooth transition to any sidewalk curb ramp design.

 Access® Tile manufactures an easy and fast alternative to wet set installation.
 Our Surface Applied or retrofit compliant ADA truncated domes and wayfinding tiles are lightweight, easy to handle with an aesthetically appealing with a beveled transition edge surrounding the detectable warning area.
-To install Surface Applied truncated domes and wayfinding tiles, a combination of tactile bond & seal adhesive and Axius®fasteners are used to ensure our ADA tile is mounted securely on the concrete surface – ensuring your ADA curb ramp will stay safe and secure for the years to come.
+To install Surface Applied truncated domes and wayfinding tiles, a combination of tactile bond & surface applied adhesive and Axius®fasteners are used to ensure our ADA tile is mounted securely on the concrete surface – ensuring your ADA curb ramp will stay safe and secure for the years to come.

 Access® Tile prides itself for manufacturing high quality, long-lasting, durable, weather and wear-resistant truncated domes and Wayfinding tiles.
 Our detectable warning products are available in many federal colors to provide a contrast color to the curb ramps: Orchre Yellow, Federal Yellow, Safety Red, Colonial Red, Brick Red, Ocean Blue, Bright White, Light Gray, Dark Grey, and Onyx Black.

 Access® Tile truncated domes and wayfinding tiles are in full compliance with all ADA requirements for curb ramps and meet all state and municipal building code guidelines.
 For more information, our tactile ADA Regulations page may provide additional ADA tile and detectable warning surface guidelines.
 Use the Access® Tile radius calculator and design your ADA tile layout.